 Both DDP and DDU are popular shipping contracts.
 But, of the two, DDP is better in terms of customer experience.
-It is because, in DDP, the seller takes into account all the fees and documentation, leaving the end-user or buyer with tension free purchase experience when the goods are delivered at his doorstep.
+It is because, in DDP, the seller considers all the fees and documentation, leaving the end-user or buyer with a tension-free purchase experience when the goods are delivered to his doorstep.

 Advantages and Disadvantages for Buyer

 Following are the advantages of DDP for the buyer:

 - The buyer has fewer obligations and costs to worry about.

 - There are no additional costs as well that a buyer needs to calculate.